franckvalot/opencell-website-test/content/platform/technology.md

       Monetization is all about being able to process a growing load of data coming from sensors & devices as well as other apps and services.

-      With our integrate mediation capability and big data architecture, we provide the tools you need to handle data at scale  including :
+      With our integrate mediation capability and big data architecture, you have the capacity to handle data at scale  including :

       * Filtering & transformation